Bil000/Bil000/README.md

 Cyber security Development, Robotics, Al, Database, game development, Back End languages, Web Development etc;

+I'm working in my current goal that is to become a Full Stack Python developer;

 Take a look in my site where i post stuffs about projects i'm doing and my career journey

-"Website is currently under maintenance";
+"www.Bilswork.com"; //Website is currently under maintenance

-I'm working in my current goal that is to become a Full Stack Python developer;

 Also take a look in my channel where i post projects and other stuffs, i'm sure you will like it